 Cyprus, located in the eastern Mediterranean, east of Greece, south of Turkey, north of Egypt and west of Syria, has been divided by a patrolled UN buffer zone since 1974, with Turkish-speaking Muslims on the north and Greek-speaking Christians on the south.
 The Cyprus Friendship Program (CFP) brings together teenagers from both Cypriot communities to promote peaceful interaction and understanding between the two groups.
 CFP is a year-long peace-building and leadership training program in Cyprus, with a four week cultural exchange component in the United States in the summer.
 By developing cross-cultural friendships, the teens build mutual respect for each other, breaking down the historical stereotypes and mistrust that exist.
 Upon return to Cyprus, the teens are in a position to share the message with family and friends of their own communities that Greek-speaking and Turkish-speaking Cypriots can live together peacefully.
 Indeed, many of the students who have participated in the program are doing just that – working together for peace.

 “We are tomorrow’s adults, and we’re seeking support from the whole world.”
-Idil speaking at the House of Commons, London (from the video from The Elders.org, “The future is in our hands”), with Archbishop Emeritus Desmond Tutu.
+Idil speaking at the House of Commons, London with Archbishop Emeritus Desmond Tutu (from the video from The Elders.org, which can be viewed at “The future is in our hands”).